-Migration, as we understand it, means in a shortcut the exchange of control systems.
+Migration in our understanding – essentially means the replacement of control systems.
 It is difficult to say whether the word “migration” is the right one in this context, but it has become accepted and is used in the industrial automation industry.

 Migration from S5 to S7 means replacing the old type of control based on S5 series controllers with a new control system based on S7 series controllers (currently S7-1200 and S7-1500 series).
 The key point of the migration is to maintain the full functionality of the old system in the new one, very often the customers also implement additional options (expanded diagnostics, communication with superordinate systems, etc.).